 Day 2: Visit the Temples of Angkor

 Spend the day on a tuk-tuk tour through the amazing temples of the Angkor complex, a little way outside of Siem Reap.
-One of the new Seven Wonders of the World, Angkor Wat—derived from the Sanskrit words for City and Temple—was the ancient capital of the Khmer Empire for over 500 years, from 802 CE when it was founded by the self-proclaimed 'God King' Jayarvaman II, to the late 14th century, when it fell to Siamese invaders from nearby Ayutthaya.
+Angkor Wat—derived from the Sanskrit words for City and Temple—was the ancient capital of the Khmer Empire for over 500 years, from 802 CE when it was founded by the self-proclaimed 'God King' Jayarvaman II, to the late 14th century, when it fell to Siamese invaders from nearby Ayutthaya.

 With plenty of temples to see and one day nowhere near enough time to see them all, we'll tailor our itinerary of the temples to suit your needs.
 Get the full temple experience with an early start to see the sun rise over the temples, or head out a little later, the choice is yours.
 We can also spend more time exploring a couple of the main temples and different cities in the complex, or try to tick as many off as we can, it's up to you.

 Our recommended itinerary starts at Angkor Wat.
 This 12th-century temple was built by Suryavarman II and is the biggest single religious monument in the world.
 Featuring over 3,000 individual Aspara or heavenly maidens carved into the bas-reliefs in the stone, the attention to detail here is exquisite, rivaling the Taj Mahal in grandeur and the Pyramids in scale.